hamlet-io/docs/docs/learn/layers/tenant.md

 docker run -it --rm hamletio/hamlet:latest
 ```

-Your terminal window should now look like this - if not, you might need to ensure you have Docker installed and configgured correctly.
+Your terminal window should now look like this - if not, you might need to ensure you have Docker installed and configured correctly.

 ```bash
 hamlet @ ~/cmdb